Retirement Tax Planning and Tax Rates

-It’s a simple equation.
-As taxes go up, disposable income may go down.
+Retirement tax planning is based on a simple equation.
+As taxes go up, disposable income goes down.
 Knowing that, we have to make an educated guess on what may happen with tax rates in the future.
-Retirement tax planning is complicated because there are a lot of moving parts.
+(For specific tax questions or advice, please consult your CPA)

 There are some issues we know are problematic: